-- 5. Power Switch: This switch turns the analyzer on and off. - This is a grounded single-ended 50 Ohm output.
+- 5. Power Switch: - This is a grounded single-ended 50 Ohm output.
 It requires that an 6.
 Generator Output: injection transformer be used when measuring feedback loops.
 7. - This is a single-ended floating 1 Mega Ohm input.
 It is isolated and floats Channel 1 Input: to ±600Vpk. - 8.
 Channel 2 Input: This is a grounded single-ended 1 Mega Ohm input